calvintwr/not/readme.md

 Typescript brings back compiling (*yucks!*), and doesn't check at runtime.

 ### Restore Javascript Flexibility
-Unlock flexibility of Javascript, where typing need not be strict, and functions are made powerful by being able accepting different types.
+Unlock flexibility of Javascript, where typing need not be strict, and functions/APIs are made powerful by being able to accept argument different types.

 ### Meet Deadlines With Accurate Code
-Write good code quickly; find the **balance** in code accuracy, and writing speed, leveraging flexibility that Javascript has intended for.
+Write good code quickly; find the **balance** in code accuracy and writing speed.
+Leverage flexibility that Javascript has intended for.

 ## Installation